Appraisals play an important point in performance management.

 How people perform is critical to an organization's success, yet we often fail to monitor their progress on a regular basis.
 Imagine what would happen if you only occasionally looked at your bank balance, and just assumed that funds would be there when you needed them; or if you trusted that your machines would keep working, without any routine maintenance.

-For most organizations, people genuinely are "their most important assets".
+For most organizations, people genuinely are "their most important assets."
 As such, you need to look after your people if you want to get the best from them.
 One essential way that you can do this is with a well-run appraisal process.
-Not only does this give you a regular opportunity to feed back on how people can perform better individually, but it keeps you in touch with them, so that you can formally recognize their successes and eliminate problems that are holding them back.
+Not only does this give you a regular opportunity to feed back on how people can perform better individually, but it keeps you in touch with them, so that you can formally recognize their successes, eliminate problems that are holding them back, and help them achieve their own career goals.

 Conducting regular performance appraisals helps you:

 Traditionally, performance appraisals have tended to be infrequent, top-down, subjective judgments of an employee's performance.
-These types of appraisals usually involve a manager conducting an annual critique of past performance, often with little active input from the employee him or herself.
+These types of appraisals usually involve a manager conducting an annual critique of past performance, often with little active input from the employee.

 Since people's perceptions of their own performance often differ from those of their managers, this kind of assessment often results in conflict, misunderstanding, and hostility.
 Both sides can become defensive, and the whole process is viewed negatively.
 As a result, performance appraisals have a poor reputation, and often fail to deliver the positive results they should.